 The burners are made from premium quality 304-grade stainless steel, making them highly durable, corrosion-resistant and rust-proof.

-The Weber Genesis II E-335 is fitted with three stainless-steel burners in the primary cooking area, and three stainless steel flame tamers to ensure even heat distribution and prevent flare-ups
+The Weber Genesis E-335 is fitted with three stainless-steel burners in the primary cooking area, and three stainless steel flame tamers to ensure even heat distribution and prevent flare-ups

-Adding to this, the Weber Genesis II E-335 propane grill also comes with a side burner and sear stainless burner, both made from high-grade stainless steel.
+Adding to this, the Weber Genesis E-335 propane grill also comes with a side burner and sear stainless burner, both made from high-grade stainless steel.

 Winner: Monument Grills due to the extra primary burner

 The Monument Grills 35633 propane grill offers 48,000 BTUs via its four main burners, and a total of 24,000 BTUs via its side and sear burner.